-The €125,000 Irish Greyhound Derby is the biggest prize in the sport and six of the best dogs will battle it out in the final, having progressed through five previous stages.
+The €125,000 Irish Greyhound Derby is one of the biggest prizes in the sport, where six of the best dogs battle it out in the final.

 First held at Harolds Cross in 1928, the competition was originally known as the National Derby before becoming official in 1932.